I know, MORE HUMMUS!

 This particular recipe is much different than my other dessert recipes, for a variety of reasons.
 Here’s what I learned, in case you want to try making substitutions based on what you already have on hand.
 (And using what you have on hand is a GREAT way to reduce grocery spending, it’s one of the principles I teach in Grocery Budget Bootcamp!)

 The recipe below calls for almond butter.
-You can substitute cashew butter without a problem, and the equivalent ¼ cup of whole cashews.
+You can substitute cashew butter without a problem, or the equivalent ¼ cup of whole cashews.

-I don’t recommend substituting almonds, peanuts or peanut butter.
+I don’t recommend substituting whole almonds, whole peanuts or peanut butter.
 The former will change the texture and the latter will change the flavor.

 If you regularly substitute sunflower seeds in these types of recipes, you’ll probably be fine.

-My cake batter hummus calls for granulated sugar for both flavor and texture, but maple syrup won out in snickerdoodle hummus.
+My cake batter hummus calls for a tiny bit of granulated sugar in order to get that signature “cake” flavor and texture, but maple syrup won out in snickerdoodle hummus.

 I also added a tiny bit of molasses for the depth of flavor that snickerdoodle cookies tend to have.